 If you want to cool down during the summer months, head to Saklikent Gorge and enjoy the much cooler temperatures, thanks to the waters and shade.
 The canyon is huge and runs for 18km, with a 200-meter height.
 There is also a huge pine forest in the local area, which smells divine!

 Try fresh gozleme and a cay as you explore the natural wonder before you.
 You can find tours that leave Kas or go on your own team.

 Have An Authentic Turkish Breakfast

 Many places serve an authentic Turkish breakfast or kahvalti.
 You have to do this.
-It’s one of the rites of passage of visiting Turkey!
+It’s one of the rites of passage of visiting Türkiye!
 Head down to the beachfront, and you’ll have the best view while you enjoy the countless delicacies on the many plates before you.
 Also, make sure that you try menemen and gozleme – you’ll be addicted to both!

 Take A Day Trip To Xanthos

 It’s effortless to get to Xanthos.
-There are many excursions during the summer season, which you can easily buy a ticket for from any of the street excursion offices, or you can take the local bus from the otogar, which regularly leave throughout the day.
+There are many excursions during the summer season, which you can easily buy a ticket for from any of the street excursion offices, or you can take the local bus from the otogar, they regularly leave throughout the day.

 Move This Adventure To Your Inbox & Get An Instant Freebie